 In addition to strengthening the abdomen, the hypopressive method also fights urinary and fecal incontinence, improves body posture, cures genital prolapse, and improves bowel function.

-How to do hypopressive fitness at home
+How to do hypopressive exercises at home

 Hypopressive exercises consists of:

-- Keep this contraction for 10 to 20 seconds initially and over time, gradually increase the contraction time, remaining as long as possible without breathing.
+- Keep this contraction for 10 to 20 seconds initially and, over time, gradually increase the contraction time, remaining as long as possible without breathing.